-These are the STP Multicast and LAN port MAC addresses located (internal) to the bridge/router itself.
-Note that the bridge/router s MAC address is used for the default bridge/router and LAN names.
-Partner bridge/routers MAC addresses will also be listed as internal.
+These are the STP Multicast and LAN port MAC addresses that are internal to the bridge/router itself.
+Note that the bridge/router's MAC address is used for the default bridge/router and LAN names.
+Partner bridge/router's MAC addresses will also be listed as internal.
 Internal addresses are not subject to the aging timer, but will be reported as active if they are encountered.